 Honestly, I never caught on until Bevere explained it so wittingly.
 The answer lies in the burning bush and the mountain in which Moses went to pray.

 Do you remember the burning bush?
 In Exodus 3, Moses was going about his usual work day when he noticed the bush burning.
-The bush burned, but wasn’t consumed.
+The bush burned but wasn’t consumed.
 Moses was puzzled.
 He went over to investigate this strange phenomenon.
 Little did he know he was walking into a life-changing encounter with the living God!
 He would never be the same after hearing the beautiful voice of our God.
-He cultivated a closeness to God in that moment that propelled him into His destiny!
+He cultivated a closeness to God at that moment that propelled him into His destiny!

 The children of Israel did not have such a personal encounter with God.
 Their relationship with Him was second-hand.
 As a result, they didn’t know Him the way Moses did, they didn’t love Him the way Moses did and they couldn’t trust Him the way Moses did.
-How many of us [needlessly] live our lives with a second-hand experience with Jesus.
-We rely on grandma’s faith, mama’s faith or daddy’s experience with Jesus.
+How many of us [needlessly] live our lives with a second-hand experience with Jesus?
+We rely on grandma’s faith, mama’s faith, or daddy’s experience with Jesus.
 Not good.
 We need our own to trust Him as we should.

 Jesus’ death on the cross gave you unlimited access to God.
 He made a personal encounter with God possible and available.
 Genuine encounters with God change your life.
-After an encounter, it’s easier to behave in alignment to His word and trust Him with your destiny-it’s all in the fellowship and the personal encounter.
+After an encounter, it’s easier to behave in alignment with His word and trust Him with your destiny-it’s all in the fellowship and the personal encounter.

 Encounter God in prayer, Godsy Girl.
 Learn to respond when He calls you as He did Moses in the manner of Exodus 19:3.
 When He beckons, go to Him.
 When He doesn’t, go to Him.
-Spend regular time with the Living God and experience for yourself the mighty One who mends broken hears, repairs marriages, calms wayward children, brings resources when times are tight and heals the sick.
+Spend regular time with the Living God and experience for yourself the mighty One who mends broken hearts, repairs marriages, calms wayward children, brings resources when times are tight, and heals the sick.